-Castration is the most common equine surgical procedure performed on horse farms.
+Gelding, or castration, is the most common equine surgical procedure performed on horse farms.
 Although veterinarians use different techniques, all routine castrations adhere to the same basic process and aftercare practices.
-Here are the basics that you should know if you own a colt or stallion that will be undergoing this surgery.
+Here are the basics that you should know if you own a colt or stallion that will be undergoing gelding surgery.

 Testicles fully descend from the abdomen into the scrotum by roughly 1 to 2 years of age in horses.
 Most veterinarians recommend gelding as soon as both testicles have descended.
 The younger the colt is at the time of gelding, the easier the procedure, as blood vessels to the testicles are smaller in young animals.
 This means there is less bleeding at the time of surgery.